nopBlink/nopBlink/README.md

 ### Hello there 👋

 On-Chain Data Analyst and Research Analyst.
-I research new technologies and emerging trends to develop strategies for adoption and growth.
 My goal is to combine on-chain data analysis with in-depth research to support strategic decisions and identify investment opportunities in the blockchain ecosystem.
-Development of tools to contribute to the network.

 ### Contributions